-The population of homeless people in the United States are classified in a number of different ways.
+The population of homeless people in the United States is classified in a number of different ways.
 The primary classification system of the nation’s homeless population is based on the time frame different cohorts lack regular or permanent housing.
 In addition, the homeless population is broken down based on demographic considerations.
 These different methodologies of classifying the homeless population are presented and discussed in this article.

-Trio of Time-Oriented Homelessness Classifications
+The trio of Time-Oriented Homelessness Classifications

 At the heart of classifying the homeless population in the United States is a focus on the time frames people in the country are without permanent housing.
 This classification scheme focuses on three categories of homelessness in the country:

 - Transitional Homelessness

 - Episodic Homelessness